Cost of living in Jersey

 If you own a car, fuel costs are less than the UK and road tax is included in the fuel price.

-Parking in town costs around £0.82 per hour, but you can pay £132.40 per month for a season ticket which can be used in designated long stay car parks.
+Parking in town costs around £0.82 per hour, but you can pay £132.40 per month for a season ticket which can be used in long stay car parks.

 The cheapest way to travel around Jersey is by bike.
 Jersey has a great network of routes for cyclists and many cycle shops to hire or buy bikes.

 Find out about Cycling routes in Jersey on the visit Jersey website.

 Moving to Jersey: Travel and transport